erinmcglew/find-me-coffee/README.md

 4. Use npm run setup to create database.
 This runs the setup (on wsl the command is sudo -u postgres psql -f setup.sql).
 Do not forget to start your server using sudo service postgresql start.
 This command may vary based on distribution.
 5. Installation modules using npm i
 6. Use npm run start to start server.
 No need to change directory to app/public and then run node server.js

+## How To Use App
+1. Navigate to localhost:3000/
+2. Click on the button to go to the map.
+3. Login via google OAuth
+4. To logout navigate to the /logout route.